spywhere/Javatar/README.md

 Example of Javatar Packages is located inside Javatar's Java folder (`PACKAGES_PATH/Javatar/Java`)

 ### Additional Packages
 By default, Javatar package will include Java SE7 class list inside its package.
 This will make Javatar take a little longer to install/update from Package Control.
-For other Java version, you can check out a link to additional package inside *Help and Support > Additional Packages* menu.
+For other Java version, you can check out a link to additional package inside *Help and Support > Download Packages* menu.

 ### Package Channels
 #### Stable Channel